Eight UT students have been selected to be a part of the 2020 National Science Foundation’s Graduate Research Fellowship Program.

 The students receiving fellowships are:

 Luke Blentlinger of Signal Mountain, Tennessee—Geography.
 Blentlinger’s project will focus on using evidence preserved in lake sediments to reconstruct past environmental conditions in tropical savanna ecosystems.
-He will use various lines of evidence to determine how climate, fire, and humans have influenced savanna vegetation in Central America over the past several thousand years.
+He will use various lines of evidence to determine how climate, fire, and humans have influenced vegetation in Central America over the past several thousand years.

 Brittany N. Zepernick of Knoxville, Tennessee—Microbiology.
 Zepernick’s research project will focus on various causes that contribute to harmful algal blooms (HABs) in freshwater systems.
 She will use a variety of laboratory and field assays to study the annual rise and fall of HAB species, and discern the effects of these blooms on potential competitors.

 Morgan Fleming of Clinton, Tennessee—Ecology and Evolutionary Biology.
 Fleming will be researching thermal physiology in ectotherms.
 She will focus on the vulnerability of tropical and temperate species in an effort to better predict their response to climate change.